rozum-dev/near-go-warchest/README.md

 ## Features

-- Dynamically maintaining between 1.0 - 1.001 seats because there is no reason to hold extra tokens
+- Dynamically maintaining one seat
 - Supporting multi delegate accounts
 - ping() with a new epoch
 - Prometheus metrics